 Stickers will be available so attendees can display their comfort and safety level regarding contact and social distance.

 Hand sanitizer will be made available to all attendees.

 If during or after the event, you exhibit symptoms of or test positive for COVID-19, please contact conference staff to inform them.
-We will publish contact information on the event website.
 We will not share your personal information.
 We will use this data to update a follow-up list of public health stats; for example, this may include the number of positive tests or the sessions people attended.

 Do not attend WPCampus 2023 if you have COVID-19 or are experiencing symptoms of COVID-19.
-Contact event organizers if you would like to request a refund of your ticket cost as soon as possible.
+Contact conference staff if you would like to request a refund of your ticket cost as soon as possible.